Speaker(s): Madelaine D'Angelo, Thomas Galbraith, Michael Phillips Moskowitz

-Join art market experts Madelaine D'Angelo, Thomas Galbraith and Michael Phillips Moskowitz as they discuss the future of the Contemporary Art market, with a focus on collector behavior and art as an alternative asset.
+Join art market experts Madelaine D'Angelo, Founder of Arthena; Thomas Galbraith, former partner at The Petraeus Group; and Michael Phillips Moskowitz, EIC at Harvard Kennedy School, as they discuss the future of the contemporary art market, with a focus on collector behaviour and art as an alternative asset.

 A specialist in the intersection of fine art and technology, data analysis of the global art market, and collector behavior, Madelaine founded Arthena to bridge the gap between art advisors and the next generation of great collectors.
 Her expertise is honed from a multitude of art institutions such as the Peggy Guggenheim Collection, the Museum of Fine Arts in Boston, and the Smithsonian.
 At...

 Thomas Galbraith is a Partner at The Petraeus Group, where he consults with start-ups and companies in the luxury and art markets, advising on growth strategies.
 He was previously Managing Director at Paddle8, responsible for managing Paddle8’s worldwide sales operations.
 Thomas has deep experience in the online art landscape, among other positions, having worked at artnet AG serving as...